RJohnPaul/CRUD-Basic-App/README.md

 # CRUD Application

-This is a CRUD (Create, Read, Update, Delete) application built using basic HTML, CSS, and JavaScript.
+This is a CRUD (Create, Read, Update, Delete) application built using basic HTML, CSS, and Javascript made for beginners

 ## Description